roesta07/A-simple-Business-Question/README.md

 The first and foremost thing in our workflow is to set our prior.
 A prior is just our prior belief; i.e. what do we know about our parameters before we see the data so that we don’t have to look for everything.
 Therefore, a prior is just a way of telling our model what is infinity and what is not.
 A prior can be improved and narrowed with right domain knowledge and expertise.

+All the codes to do this will be in the <a href="https://www.w3schools.com">notebook here</a>

  *Mathematically;*<br/>
 &nbsp;&nbsp;&nbsp;- Intercept&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![intercept](https://latex.codecogs.com/png.latex?a%5Csim%20Normal%280%2C0.5%29)<br/>
 &nbsp;&nbsp;&nbsp;- Beta(marketing)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![Beta(marketing)](https://latex.codecogs.com/png.latex?bM%20%5Csim%20Normal%280%2C0.5%29)<br/>